MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 ## Liquid search tag

 You can invoke portal global search from liquid templates by using the *searchindex* tag.
-More information: [searchindex](../liquid/portals-entity-tags.md#searchindex)
+More information: [Use Liquid](../liquid-overview.md)

 > [!IMPORTANT]
 > When you use the searchindex tag, facets are not returned as part of results, nor can they be applied as a filter.